open-compass/CognitiveKernel-Pro/readme.md

 The queries and answers of Multi-hop URLQA and AgentWebQA is [here](https://huggingface.co/datasets/CognitiveKernel/CognitiveKernel-Pro-Query).
 The full SFT data is coming soon.

+We release the checkpoint of fine-tuned Qwen3-8B-CK-Pro [here](https://huggingface.co/CognitiveKernel/Qwen3-8B-CK-Pro).

 ### Trajectory sampling

 We use `gpt-4.1` to sample trajectories.
 You need to download the queries first and then run the main agent execution code that is similar to previous sections.
 You may add additional arguments `--sampling-mode --evaluation-method llm_score --max_retry_num 3` to sample the same query up to 3 times until it is successful.